ClassPreloader/ClassPreloader/README.md

 `--fix_file`: (defaults to 1) Set to 0 to not replace "__FILE__" constants with the actual location of the original file.

+`--strip_comments`: (defaults to 0) Set to 1 to strip comments from each source file.

 Writing a config file
 ---------------------